chrisjchandler/Rusty_Values/README.md

-Dockerfile Instructions
+#Dockerfile Instructions

-First, create a Dockerfile in the root directory of your Rust project.
+create a Dockerfile in the root directory of your Rust project.
 This file will instruct Docker on how to build an image of your Rust application:

 # Use the official Rust image as the base image